infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Now open another terminal.
 You can access the files in the ‘demo’ volume by browsing the mount point `demo/` as you would any other POSIX-compliant filesystem.

-Noteworthy is that the volume contains a couple of hundred megabytes of data.
-However, unlike cloud storage services such as Dropbox, you can browse the volume’s content without having to wait for all the files to be downloaded locally.
-This is because only the data actually accessed is retrieved on demand (i.e streamed) from our server located on the East Coast of the United States.
+Infinit streams the data as it is needed from our server in the US.
+This allows you to access the files immediately without having to wait for them to be cloned locally as you would with a cloud storage service like Dropbox.

 ```
 $> ls demo/